hammerheim-game/hammerheim-rules/3-warbands.md

 Mark of Nurgle: The Model gains +1 Toughness, +1 Wound, but loses 1 point of Movement and 1 point of Initiative.
-They are now immune to poison and the effects of Plague Victims.
+They are now immune to the effects of Plague Victims.
 These bonuses also apply to any War Beast or Monstrous Mount the rider may have, though it will lose 2 points of movement rather than 1 as it has to contend with its own decrepitude as well as the increased weight of its rider.